The go to stop in the ‘verse for meeting with associates and outsourcing work.

-The Citizen’s Coffee Company is a UEE company with establishments on just about every major space port in UEE space.
+The Citizen’s Coffee Company is a business with establishments in just about every major space port in UEE space.
 We have an open door policy to any Citizen, unless you are a known and wanted criminal.
-Regardless of your past, you are welcome to come to the CCC and enjoy good company and find a unique player driven experience in the universe.
+Regardless of your past, once your record is cleared you are welcome to come to the CCC and enjoy good company and find a unique player driven experience in the universe.
 We want every customer to feel welcomed here, and are more than happy to help a newcomer in the verse get comfortable and get their feet wet while looking for an organization to call home.

 Players who don’t have a primary organization, or are actively seeking one, may work for the CCC as a temp in order to make some UEC or learn a little about the game.